-Table 4: Guidance on the evidence required to support an application for assessment of a cost-shifting dispute
+Table 4.
+Guidance on the evidence required to support an application for assessment of a cost-shifting dispute

-Topic Evidence Contact details key person contact details to allow for clarification of any matters relating to the dispute.
-Dispute particulars particulars of the cost-shifting dispute, including scope, key dates and any positions of the jurisdiction overview of any intergovernmental agreements or agreements between states/territories relevant background/contextual information to support IHPA in understanding the issues involved details of any risks identified.
-Compliance with agreement/s evidence to support compliance with relevant requirements set out in intergovernmental agreements or agreements between the Commonwealth, states/territories.
-Prior efforts to resolve the dispute statement detailing what 'genuine steps' have been taken to resolve the dispute with the respondent jurisdiction, or the reasons why no such steps were taken. examples of 'reasonable efforts' that parties may outline in the statement may include: notifying the other party of the issues in dispute and offering to discuss them with a view to resolving the dispute providing relevant information and documents to the other party to enable them to understand the issues involved and how the dispute might be resolved considering possible resolution through alternative dispute resolution processes attempting to negotiate with the other party with a view to resolving some or all of the issues in dispute.
-Supporting documentation any evidence which may support IHPA in its investigation of the dispute (e.g. data, information, agreements) copies of any intergovernmental agreements or agreements between the Commonwealth, states and territories.
+Item Evidence Contact details Key person contact details to allow for clarification of any matters relating to the dispute.
+Dispute particulars Particulars of the cost-shifting dispute, including scope, key dates and any positions of the jurisdiction.
+Overview of any intergovernmental agreements or agreements between states or territories.
+Relevant background/contextual information to support IHPA in understanding the issues involved.
+Details of any risks identified.
+Compliance with agreement(s) Evidence to support compliance with relevant requirements set out in intergovernmental agreements or agreements between the Commonwealth, states or territories.
+Prior efforts to resolve the dispute Statement detailing what genuine steps have been taken to resolve the dispute with the respondent jurisdiction, or the reasons why no such steps were taken.
+Examples of 'reasonable efforts' that parties may outline in the statement may include: notifying the other party of the issues in dispute and offering to discuss them with a view to resolving the dispute providing relevant information and documents to the other party to enable them to understand the issues involved and how the dispute might be resolved. considering possible resolution through alternative dispute resolution processes.
+Attempting to negotiate with the other party with a view to resolving some or all of the issues in dispute.
+Supporting documentation Any evidence which may support IHPA in its investigation of the dispute (for example, data, information, agreements).

+Item Evidence Copies of any intergovernmental agreements or agreements between the Commonwealth, states and territories.